Ameba-AIoT/ameba-rtos-matter/tools/factorydata/README.md

 ### Prerequisites (Window)

-To use the Factory Data Tools in Window, ensure the follow software is installed in you Cygwin  Environment:
+To use the Factory Data Tools in Window, ensure the following softwares are installed:
 1. Unzip 6.0-16 or above
 2. Zip 3.0-1 or above
 3. Python3 3.9.16 or above

 #### Firmware Configuration

-Ensure your firmware is built with `CONFIG_ENABLE_AMEBA_FACTORY_DATA` enabled in the `Makefile.matter.lib`.
+Ensure your firmware is built with `CONFIG_ENABLE_AMEBA_FACTORY_DATA` enabled in the `Makefile.include.matter`.

 ### Generating your own Certificates and Keys